corinnawegner/DLN_project_G03/README.md

 This is the starting code for the default final project for the Deep Learning for Natural Language Processing course at the University of Göttingen.
 You can find the handout [here](https://docs.google.com/document/d/1pZiPDbcUVhU9ODeMUI_lXZKQWSsxr7GO/edit?usp=sharing&ouid=112211987267179322743&rtpof=true&sd=true)

-In this project, you will implement some important components of the BERT model to better understanding its architecture.
-You will then use the embeddings produced by your BERT model on three downstream tasks: sentiment classification, paraphrase detection and semantic similarity.

-After finishing the BERT implementation, you will have a simple model that simultaneously performs the three tasks.
-You will then implement extensions to improve on top of this baseline.

 ## Setup instructions

 * Follow `setup.sh` to properly setup a conda environment and install dependencies.